change-hi/change-hi.github.io/morea/smart-data-collection/reading-smart-data-collection-preparation.md

 <i class="fa-solid fa-user-pen fa-xl"></i>  **Login to the Jetstream VM**
 <hr/>

-You will recieve an account and password from the instructors.
+You will recieve account credentials and the VM address from the instructors.
+You can make sure you are able to access the system by running attempting to ssh to it.

 </div>

 Discord will be used to demonstrate triggers using Tapis Streams Channels.
 If you would like to view the messages generated during this part of the workshop, please create a Discord account if you do not have one.
 The Discord client can be downloaded or viewed in your browser.